Joe Davis (footballer, born 1993): Return to Port Vale

 Davis negotiated his release from Fleetwood to re-sign for Port Vale, now in League Two, on 21 June 2017 on a two-year contract.
 Manager Michael Brown said that "Hopefully 'Morgs' will get into him early in pre-season and we will see if we can develop a footballer.
 He has good pedigree and we will see where that one can go."
-He picked up a thigh injury in September and was ruled out of action for three months, before he was recalled to the first team by new manager Neil Aspin in December to replace the suspended James Gibbons at right back.
+He picked up a thigh injury in September.
+He was ruled out of action for three months, before he was recalled to the first-team by new manager Neil Aspin in December to replace the suspended James Gibbons at right back.
 He was transfer-listed at the end of the 2017–18 season.

 He joined National League North club York City on 9 November 2018 on a short-term loan.
 He made his debut the following day, starting in a 2–1 defeat away to Swindon Town in the FA Cup first round.
 He returned to Vale on 11 January 2019 having made 10 appearances for York.
 New manager John Askey agreed a deal to release him from his contract early on 1 March.